Skip to content

 }

-Using accept_pk doesn't limit you from sending data(instead of pk to nested resource), setting accept_pk=True means you can send both data and pks.
+Using accept_pk=True doesn't limit you from sending full data to nested field, setting accept_pk=True means you can send both full data and pks.
 For instance from the above example you could still do

 POST /api/property/